Quantum thermodynamics of boundary time-crystals: Thermodynamic description of the BTC

-\textbf{Quantum thermodynamics.---} Building on this microscopic model, we now derive all thermodynamic quantities for the BTC and analyze their behavior across the nonequilibrium time-crystal phase transition.
-This is our second main result.
+Building on this microscopic model, [cf.~sketch in Fig.~\ref{fig:setup}], we now derive all thermodynamic quantities for the BTC and analyze their behavior across the nonequilibrium time-crystal phase transition, which constitute our second main result.

 The heat exchanged between the system and the bath in the time-interaval $t\to t+\delta t$, with $t=(k-1)\delta t$, is obtained as (minus) the energy absorbed by the $k$th environmental particle during the interaction, or collision, with the system